Prysten House: History

-The building is owned by Plymouth City Council and has been used as a museum and a restaurant, but contrary to the misnomer has never been a priest's house, its name originating simply from its close proximity to St Andrew's Church, Plymouth.
+The building is owned by The Minster Church of St Andrew and has been used as a museum and a restaurant, but contrary to the misnomer has never been a priest's house, its name originating simply from its close proximity to St Andrew's Church, Plymouth.

 Prysten House is home to the Plymouth Tapestry designed by Eric Mor and displays a model of Plymouth in 1620.
 As of April 2015 the museum is not open to the public, but the restaurant is open.

 Prysten House also features the "Door of Unity" commemorating the War of 1812.